WebOrigami/cherokee-myths/content/Miscellaneous/The Star Feathers.md

 title: The Star Feathers
 number: 116
 ---

 A long time ago a warrior of roving disposition went down into the white settlements toward the east, where for the first time he saw a peacock.
 The beautiful long feathers surprised and delighted him, and by trading some valuable Indian possession of his own he managed to buy a few of them, which he took with him to the mountains and hid, until he was ready to use them, in an old beaver lodge under the river bank.
 To get into the beaver lodge he had to dive under the water.

 Then he set to work secretly and made himself a headdress, with the long peacock feathers in the front and trailing out behind and the shorter ones at the sides.
-At the next dance he wore the new headdress, and asserted that he had been up to the sky and that these were star feathers (see <a>number 9</a>, “What the stars are like”).
+At the next dance he wore the new headdress, and asserted that he had been up to the sky and that these were star feathers (see [What the Stars Are Like](</Cosmos/What the Stars Are Like.html>)).
 He made a long speech also, which he pretended was a message he had received from the star spirits to deliver to the people.

 Everyone wondered at the beautiful feathers, so different from any they had ever seen before.
 They made no doubt that he had been up to the sky and talked with spirits.
 He became a great prophet, and used to keep himself hidden all day in the beaver hole, and whenever there was a night gathering for a dance or a council he would suddenly appear among them wearing his feather headdress and give the people a new message from the sky.
 Then he would leave them again, pretending that he went up to heaven.